 Your cat may not know it, but they have a natural instinct to forage for food.
 The Bat-A-Ball is a great way to help them explore and learn using some of their most basic feline skills.

 5. Petsafe Interactive Toys

-If your cat needs some solo playtime, then Petsafe Interactive toys are just what they need.
+If your cat needs some solo playtime, then Petsafe Interactive toys, like the FroliCat Cheese Teaser, are just what they need.
 These battery-operated toys encourage your cat’s hunting skills by moving, spinning, and ducking.

 Your cat is a natural predator, so let them flex their hunting skills with these fun, fast-moving toys.
 All toys come with a timed automatic shut off to encourage your pet to take a break after a vigorous play session.